libavg/libavg/sphinxdoc/areanodes.rst

         .. py:method:: isAvailable() -> bool

-            Returns :keyword:`True` if there is a working device that can deliver images attached to the CameraNode.
+            Returns :py:const:`True` if there is a working device that can deliver images attached to the CameraNode.

         .. py:method:: play()